This is Part 2 of 2. These links will get you quickly to your topic of interest on page 1 or 2.

 Spider silk is stronger than steel on a weight basis!
 If you could compare a steel rod and silk rod of the same weight, the silk would be stronger.
 It’s amazingly elastic, too, able to stretch up to many times its original length.
 The thread of the Indian Cooperative Spider, Stegodyphus sarasinorum, for example, is said to stretch up to twenty times its original length.

-Sheet web spiders create sheets of silk between tree branches, on shrubs and other suitable places–you may have noticed some on your lawn, where they seem to last until they’re mowed away.
+Sheet web spiders create sheets of silk between tree branches, on shrubs and other suitable places.
 Some webs are triangular, some funnel-shaped.
 The webs of bola spiders (in the genus Mastophora) are a single strand of silk.
 And there are many other shapes, too.
 With some exceptions, a spider’s web can help identify it.

 How an orb-weaver starts a web